-The port authority, the maritime authority, the Fire Department and Civil Defense also have the necessary resources for their actions, and are mobilized according ERP.
+The port authority, the maritime authority, the Fire Department and Civil Defense also have the necessary resources for their actions.

 9.6 Mutual Support Plans

 At the Pecém Port Terminal, TRANSPETRO is empowered by means of the sector management and has the means to get in touch with the port authority, represented by Ceará Portos, which will mobilize the other port operators in Mutual Support emergency situations and training.